 Hazmat trucks must display diamond-shaped placards identifying the class of materials they are carrying and the associated risks.
 They must also carry shipping papers and emergency response information.
 Some hazardous cargoes have specific packaging and labeling requirements.

-If the truck driver or company violates any hazmat regulations and an accident occurs, they may face stiff penalties in addition to liability for victims’ injuries.
+If the truck driver or company violates any hazmat regulations and an accident occurs, they may face stiff penalties in addition to liability for the victims’ injuries.
 For example, failing to properly placard a hazmat shipment can result in a fine of up to $80,000.

 When pursuing a truck accident claim involving hazardous materials, it is essential to work with attorneys who have experience with these highly complex cases.
-Multiple state and federal agencies may be involved in investigating the accident, including the Department of Transportation, Environmental Protection Agency, and Missouri Department of Natural Resources.
+Multiple state and federal agencies may be involved in investigating the accident, including the Department of Transportation, Environmental Protection Agency, and the Missouri Department of Natural Resources.
 Identifying all the potentially liable parties and sources of recovery can be complicated.

 Where Do Cargo-Related Truck Accidents Happen in Southeastern Missouri?